ghiscoding/aurelia-slickgrid/docs/getting-started/quick-start.md

 - [@slickgrid-universal/odata](https://github.com/ghiscoding/slickgrid-universal/tree/master/packages/odata)

 ### 11. Missing Features? (fear not)
 What if `Aurelia-Slickgrid` is missing feature(s) versus the original `SlickGrid`?
 Fear not and directly use the `SlickGrid` and `DataView` objects that are expose from the start through Event Emitters.
-For more info continue reading on [Wiki - SlickGrid & DataView objects](/ghiscoding/aurelia-Slickgrid/wiki/SlickGrid-&-DataView-Objects) and [Wiki - Grid & DataView Events](https://github.com/ghiscoding/aurelia-Slickgrid/wiki/Grid-&-DataView-Events)
+For more info continue reading on [Wiki - SlickGrid & DataView objects](../slick-grid-dataview-objects/slickgrid-dataview-objects.md) and [Docs - Grid & DataView Events](../events/grid-dataview-events.md)

 ### 12. Having some issues?
 After reading all this HOW TO, what if you have an issue with the grid?